steffendx/GoNorthWiki/Tale.md

  * **Check npc inventory**: Allows you to pick an item that will be searched in the npc inventory and compare the count to a value you define
  * **Check pick quest value**: Allows you to pick a quest and check a value of this quest
  * **Check quest state**: Allows you to pick a quest and check the state of the quest
  * **Check game time**: Allows you check if the current game time is before or after a specified time.
+If your project is not using a 24 hour day, you can change this in the [Project Config](/steffendx/GoNorth/wiki/Project-Config).
  * **Check player skill value**: Checks the value of a skill the player can cast.
 You can pick the skill using a dialog and specify the value condition.
  * **Check npc skill value**: Checks the value of a skill the npc can cast.
 You can pick the skill using a dialog and specify the value condition.
  * **Player can use skill**: Checks if the player can use a skill
  * **Player can not use skill**: Checks if the player can not use a skill
  * **Npc can use skill**: Checks if the npc can use a skill
  * **Npc can not use skill**: Checks if the npc can not use a skill
+ * **Check random value**: Allows you to compare a random value to a certain value using different operators.
+This can be used if you want to add some varity in a dialog.
+ * **Check daily routine event is disabled**: Checks if a daily routine event of an npc is disabled.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
+ * **Check daily routine event is active**: Checks if a daily routine event of an npc is enabled.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.

 On the right of each condition you will find the following icons:
  * **Arrows**: Allows you to rearrange the conditions